-Lebanon urged to quickly appoint new central bank Governor
+Lebanon urged to quickly appoint new central bank governor

-The four vice governors on Thursday said that they will be forced to take action if a successor is not named soon.
+The four vice governors on Thursday said that they will be forced to take action if a successor is not named soon, according to a statement from the central bank sent to The National.

 "We see it as our duty to emphasise the necessity of appointing a governor ... at the soonest possible time, otherwise we will be forced to take the action we see as appropriate for the public interest," they said, without specifying what action may be taken.